braze-inc/braze-docs/_lang/fr/_api/objects_filters/messaging/apple_object.md

-   "title": (optional, string) a short string describing the purpose of the notification, displayed as part of the Apple Watch notification interface, "title_loc_key": (optional, string) the key to a title string in the `Localizable.strings` file for the current localization, "title_loc_args": (optional, array of strings) variable string values to appear in place of the format specifiers in title_loc_key, "action_loc_key": (optional, string) if a string is specified, the system displays an alert that includes the Close and View buttons, the string is used as a key to get a localized string in the current localization to use for the right button’s title instead of "View", "loc_key": (optional, string) a key to an alert-message string in a Localizable.strings file for the current localization, "loc_args": (optional, array of strings) variable string values to appear in place of the format specifiers in loc_key }
+   "title": (optional, string) a short string describing the purpose of the notification, displayed as part of the Apple Watch notification interface, "title_loc_key": (optional, string) the key to a title string in the `Localizable.strings` file for the current localization, "title_loc_args": (optional, array of strings) variable string values to appear in place of the format specifiers in title_loc_key, "action_loc_key": (optional, string) if a string is specified, the system displays an alert that includes the Close and View buttons, the string is used as a key to get a localized string in the current localization to use for the right button's title instead of "View", "loc_key": (optional, string) a key to an alert-message string in a Localizable.strings file for the current localization, "loc_args": (optional, array of strings) variable string values to appear in place of the format specifiers in loc_key }